RedruM-AU/RedruMs_Interactive_Zombies_Tool/README.md

 ## 👤 Credits

 Built entirely by **RedruM** from scratch while learning to program.

+This tool is completely free.
+If you'd like to support continued development, you can do so on [Ko-fi](https://ko-fi.com/redrumau) — no functionality is gated behind it.

 ### Libraries Used
 - [TikTokLive](https://github.com/isaackogan/TikTokLive) — TikTok LIVE API wrapper